marklogic/node-client-api/README.md

 ### Deferred to early access 3

-* calculate and and orderBy clauses with QBE for where clause
 * bulk conditional content
 * queryBuilder.calculate() - values()
 * queryBuilder.slice() - iterator (aka reducer)